OddMechanicalAngel/OddMechanicalAngel.github.io/about.md

 ### Contact me

-Feel free to visit Odd Mechanical Angel on her Facebook page, and follow her on Instagram.
+Feel free to visit Odd Mechanical Angel on her Facebook page, and follow her on Instagram if you’d like a taste of her photography.

 If you love her work you can send any contributions to her tea habit and college expenses to http://oddmechanicalangel.tip.me/

 [email@domain.com](mailto:email@domain.com)